USCGC Cypress: 2000s

+2010s

-2010sCypress responded to the Deepwater Horizon oil spill impacting the Gulf of Mexico, conducting oil recovery operations and support of the operational commander’s goals.
+Cypress responded to the Deepwater Horizon oil spill impacting the Gulf of Mexico, conducting oil recovery operations and support of the operational commander's goals.

 From April to May 2012 Cypress underwent a drydock period at Tampa Shipbuilding Company.
 In 2012 and 2013, USCGC Cypress was a recipient of the Forrest O. Rednour Award for Medium Afloat "Galley of the Year."

 In March 2019, USCGC Cypress collided with the Algiers Ferry dock at Woldenberg Park in New Orlean's French Quarter.
 The ship was carrying the Zulu king and queen to Lundi Gras festivities.
 Officials said that the ship's onboard computer system failed and propulsion kicked in, speeding her up and into the dock.
 Though the bow sustained damage, there were no reported injuries.

+The Cypress is currently stationed in Kodiak, Alaska after arriving from the Coast Guard Yard in Baltimore, Maryland on Dec.
+5, 2021.